feini-loves-dape/dape-dashboard/README.md

 Setup a cronjob on the files php/php_cronjob_opensea.php and php/php_cronjob_twitter.php.

-Install Grafana (i installed it on a raspberry pi) and add your DB in Configuration->Data sources.
+Install Grafana (i installed it on a raspberry pi, but you can also easily install it on a windows machine) and add your DB in Configuration->Data sources.

 Launch Grafana and import the dashboard i prepared for you grafana\Grafana_NFTDashboard.json.